whats-good/uniform-graphql/README.md

 #### Lists

-We can use the `t.list` type factory to take an existing type and derive a list from it.
+Use the `t.list` type factory to take an existing type and derive a list from it.

 ```ts
 // Creating a custom object type to be used inside a list in another type: